solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

     INSERT INTO CALENDAR values (241032, '2024-01-07', 85, 't');
     ```

-2. On the **PREFIX-pg-flex-REGION-14** server, run the following, notice that the row has replicated to from 16 to 14 instance:
+2. On the **PREFIX-pg-flex-REGION-14** server, run the following, notice that the row has replicated from the 16 to 14 instance:

     ```sql
     SELECT *